 The very first steps that must take place when you have had an affair and realize that what you are doing is wrong is to STOP seeing this other person IMMEDIATELY.
 Cut off ALL contact in person, online or elsewhere.
 Change your daily patterns to make sure you won’t run into them, change your phone number, and shut down your social media accounts for as long as it takes to make sure you won’t be contacted or be tempted to reach the other person.
 Then, REPENT.
 Ask God to forgive you for being unfaithful and to help you refocus on your commitment to your spouse.
 Ask Him to give you strength to confess, and then, do it.
 God will help you through this, but it won’t be easy.
 It will be gut-wrenching, emotional and heartbreaking.
 But, you MUST confess in order for healing to take place.
 And, the sooner you end the adulterous relationship, repent and admit to the affair, the better.
 No matter how awful and ugly the truth may seem, once the truth is brought to light that is when God begins to heal our hearts.
 He is our Healer, Sustainer and the Restorer of our souls, and He can do this for your marriage as well, but it won’t be a smooth journey.
 Ask God to help you stay the course and do what it takes to regain your spouse’s trust, and He will help you step-by-step, day-by-day.

-2. Be completely HONEST and OPEN with your spouse about EVERYTHING.
+2. Be completely HONEST and OPEN with your spouse about EVERYTHING after an affair.

 You don’t necessarily need to tell your spouse ALL of the details of an adulterous relationship, but you must be willing to answer ANY and ALL questions that your spouse may have.
 Trust has been broken.
 The process to regain trust is a slow one, and this can only happen with full transparency.
 With that said, I want to remind the “innocent” spouse to be cautious when asking for specifics.
 It is hard for us to get things out of our mind once they are in there.
 We don’t want to keep replaying images of our spouse cheating on us with someone else over and over in our thoughts.
 This will only hinder the healing process.
 It’s OK to want specific details to better understand what lead to the affair, but knowing the details isn’t going to change the fact that it happened.